Air Fryer Polska Kielbasa Recipe (Fast, Flavorful & Foolproof)

 Sheet Pan Dinner (Air Fryer Style)

-Combine sliced kielbasa with bell peppers, onions and potatoes.
-Toss lightly in olive oil and seasoning then cook in the air fryer in staggered batches.
-This creates a complete no-fuss meal with balanced flavors and textures.
+Combine sliced kielbasa with bell peppers, onions, and potatoes.
+Toss lightly with oil and seasoning, then cook in batches.

 Kielbasa & Veggie Skewers